Tencent/HunyuanDiT/README.md

 # Running ComfyUI successfully!
 ```
-More details can be found in [ComfyUI README](comfyui-hydit/README.md)
+More details can be found in [./comfyui-hydit](comfyui-hydit/README.md)

 ## :building_construction: Adapter

 ### ControlNet

-We provide training scripts for ControlNet, detailed in the [guidances](./controlnet/README.md).
+We provide training scripts for ControlNet, detailed in the [./controlnet](./controlnet/README.md).

   ```shell
   # Training for canny ControlNet.